charityyoungblood/StatisticsAndProbability/CorrelationCoefficient.md

  4. Drawbacks to Correlation Coefficient
   - The Correlation Coefficient is useful for telling us whether two variables are correlated HOWEVER, it does NOT describe the nature of the relationship between the two variables
   - "Lines" are VERY USEFUL for describing relationships between two variables
+  - The Correlation Coefficient ALONE is NOT sufficient to determine whether a relationship is Linear or not; The Correlation Coefficient serves as a SUPPLEMENT to the Scatterplot